pablott/vue-dashboard/README.md

 * The JSON loading could have been done with Axios but I prefered to keep dependencies.

 * Testing and debug has been carried in a local server in Firefox, but other servers/browsers should work.
 Code should be cross-browser compatible, vendor prefixes were used where needed.

+* For the stats in the dashboard, I have considered its data global ('values' array) for its instance, so each component can use it and react to it in a synchronized way.
+Changing 'values' will trigger update on each component.